-The Augmented Fish is comprised of 5 rolling robotic fish-bowls, designed to explore interspecies and trans-species communication.
-In these interactive robotic sculptures, Siamese fighting fish use intelligent hardware and software to move their fish bowls anywhere that they desire.
-By moving about they choose to interact with their environment and other Siamese fighting fish which can also see clearly beyond their glass bowls as well as control their fish cars.
+The Augmented Fish comprises five rolling robotic fish bowls designed to explore interspecies and trans-species communication.
+In these interactive mechanical sculptures, Siamese fighting fish use intelligent hardware and software to move their fishbowls anywhere they desire, possibly demonstrating self organized learning.

-These works premiered and were commissioned by the European Capital of Culture, Lille France 2004 invited by Director Richard Castelli.
+These works premiered and were invited by the European Capital of Culture, Lille France 2004, commissioned by Director Richard Castelli.

-It is now widely supported that fish build nests (such as the Siamese fighting fishes’ bubble nests) as well as exhibit “impressive long-term memories.”
+It is now widely supported that fish build nests (such as the Siamese fighting fishes’ bubble nests) and exhibits “impressive long-term memories.”

-Siamese fighting fish are top breathers, so they are very comfortable in an oxygen-deficient environment.
-They take gulps of air from the surface in order to get enough oxygen, and a larger bowl, such as the ones used here, is great as a long-term habitat since there is a large area of water in contact with oxygen.
+Siamese fighting fish are top breathers, so they are comfortable in an oxygen-deficient environment.
+They take gulps of air from the surface to get enough oxygen, and a larger bowl, such as the ones used here, are excellent as a long-term habitat since there is a large area of water in contact with oxygen.

-This living environment also includes a peace lily plant that absorbs and prospers from the fish waste, and, in turn, provides oxygen to the fish.
-There are stones in each tank to make the fishes’ world more natural, friendly, and complex.
+This living environment also includes peace-lily plants that absorb and prosper from the fish waste and, in turn, provide oxygen to the fish.
+Stones in each tank make the fish’s world more natural, friendly, and complex.
 There are both male and female fighting fish, and the robots are designed so that the fish can get within 1/4 inch of each other for visual communication.

-Additional elements to this interactive installation are small lipstick video cameras mounted on forty-five-degree angles under one of the bowls that project images onto the gallery walls from the perspective of the fish.
+Additional elements to this interactive installation are small lipstick video cameras mounted on forty-five-degree angles under one of the bowls that project images onto the gallery walls from the fish’s perspective.

-Letters from Dr. Culum Brown, a leading fish researcher, suggest that he is certainly convinced that if the fish were to grow up in this environment, they may learn to use the interface, especially if rewarded with food.
+Letters from Dr. Culum Brown, a leading fish researcher, suggest that he is convinced that if the fish grow up in this environment, they may learn to use the interface, especially if rewarded with food.

 3 robots of Augmented Fish Reality Invited by Kayla & Nick Davis